catzy007/catzy007.github.io/posts/2021-02-03-my-journey-using-yamaha-ymf724-pci-sound-card/index.md

 > [UPDATE April 7 2021]

 After failing to install Windows 95 in KVM, then going to QEMU TCG, then do PCI passthrough using libvirt, Installing the driver and finally sound blaster mode still not working in DOS games.
-And here is how i done it.
+And here is how i have done it.

 * First create vm in `Virtual Machine Manager` with this config